Find Your Perfect School

 Extroverts tend to take center stage.
 With the spotlight on them almost constantly, they may put more effort and energy.
 Don’t let that diminish your worth and cause you to lose your position.
 Make your assessment.
 How can you make a difference at work?
-With a bachelor’s degree or a master’s degree as educational background, can you do better a better job?
+With a bachelor’s degree or a master’s degree as an educational background, can you do a better job?
 If you can find ways to push yourself, go for it.
 It will boost your self-esteem tremendously.

 Telling Co-workers That You Have An Introvert Personality

-In recent years, it has become acceptable to discuss about the best jobs for introverts and what it means to be one at work.
+In recent years, it has become acceptable to discuss the best jobs for introverts and what it means to be one at work.

 Before starting the conversation, make it clear that you’re ready to own your introversion and not share it with them to justify, defend, or apologize for your behavior.

 - Tell your co-workers that you’ve been reading about introversion and picking up information that has prompted you to change how you work and communicate.